 The timeline shows leaders learning a topic using Gemba Academy resources, then teaching direct reports.
 The conversations that come up and the questions addressed during learning sessions are a valuable part of the learning process.
 Not only does the learner develop an awareness of the topic presented, but also gains clarity on the direction of the organization and the intent of leadership.

 Let Gemba Academy be the Subject Matter Expert

 Leaders teaching lean topics can rely on Gemba Academy content to present the material.
 Facilitator guides and learner workbooks are included with the course content.
 Every learner gets the same message from one learning session to the next.
 Learning content can be reviewed quickly and easily in the training room or at the place the work is done.

 Optional coaching support is available from the Gemba Academy Customer Success Team.
 Biweekly coaching calls are encouraged through this 90-day period.
-Our lean coaches are experienced lean leaders and practitioners.
+Our coaches are experienced lean leaders and practitioners.

 To inquire about our coaching support, please contact us here.
 We’re here to help you be successful.